You came back late from work and you are tired.

-Even for eating my meals, I find that it more enjoyable when I eat it slowly and really chew the food.
-As I’m eating, I feel grateful for all the work that has been done to get the food onto my plate — the people who prepare the food and harvest the food etc. Eating food with love and enjoying your meal is also a kind of self-care.
-[Read Peace Is Every Breath by Thich Nhat Hanh.]
+Even for eating my meals, I find that it is more enjoyable when I eat it slowly and really chew the food.
+As I’m eating, I feel grateful for all the work that has been done to get the food onto my plate — the people who prepare the food and harvest the food, etc. Eating food with love and enjoying your meal is also a kind of self-care.

 10. Make self-care a priority.

 Each task you do suppose to be important.
-Important meaning thing which is worth your time and effort to do.
+“Important” means things that are worth your time and effort to do.
 If it’s not, then don’t do it.

 Self-care isn’t an afterthought.

 It’s not something you do when you have extra time.
-You can plan for it and make it as a routine.
-You can look for ways to integrate self-care to your daily busy life.
-Don’t practise self-care, only when something happen to your well-being.
+You can plan for it and make it a routine.
+You can look for ways or techniques to integrate self-care into your daily busy life.
+Don’t practice self-care, only when something happens to your well-being.
 Make it a priority.

 Featured Photo Credit: Think / Mathieu HERVOUET